Uglypr1nces/RobotDjangoApp/README.md

 ![alt text](main_controller/static/a.jpg)

 ## Features
-- **Controller Support**: Seamlessly control your robot using game controllers for a more intuitive experience.
 - **Customizable Interface**: Easily adapt the control interface to suit the specifications of your robot.
 - **Real-time Feedback**: Receive instant feedback on your robot's status and sensor data.
 - **Responsive Design**: Access the controller interface from various devices, ensuring a responsive and adaptable experience.